 Basketball has become a hugely popular sport in Australia in recent years, thanks partly to our obsession with anything American, but also our appreciation of the world’s best athletes.
 But while the NBA is still a few months away, we’ve got enough basketball to get us through until then, thanks to the FIBA Basketball World Cup.
 But as it only comes around every few years, how can Aussies tune into all of the action?
 Find out how to watch the Basketball World Cup with this Canstar Blue guide.

-How can I watch the Basketball World Cup in Australia?
+How to watch the 2023 Basketball World Cup

 Stream Sports with Kayo